-Beginning with the Class of 2015, excluding the Class of 2016, and continuing with the class of 2017, there are two components to the Part II examination: the Part II written and the Part II CSPE.
-Candidates must pass the Part II written examination and the Part II CSPE before the Part III examination can be taken.
+Beginning with the Class of 2015, and excluding the Classes of 2016, 2021, and 2022, there are two components to the Part II examination: the Part II written and the Part II CSPE.
+Candidate s must pass the Part II written examination and the Part II CSPE before the Part III examination can be taken.
 Additionally, candidates must meet certain eligibility requirements prior to taking each examination.